 Your Pediatrician is Notified

-Your pediatrician will be notified about your birth.
+Your pediatrician will be notified about your delivery.
 If you do not have a preselected pediatrician or one with privileges at the hospital, your baby will be seen by the on-call pediatrician.

 Transition to Your Hospital Room